knokko/vk-boiler/README.md

 # vk-boiler
 ## Kill some boilerplate code in Vulkan Java projects
-This is a library to reduce the amount of boilerplate code in Java Vulkan projects, but without trying to abstract away from any Vulkan concepts (because it is pretty much impossible to create a good abstraction that covers everything that can be done with Vulkan).
+This is a library to reduce the amount of boilerplate code in Java Vulkan projects, as well as adding several **optional** abstractions.
+This library intentionally does **not** hide any of its handles (e.g. the `VkDevice`) from you, to ensure that it does not take any power away from you.
 The functionality of `vk-boiler` can be subdivided in roughly 3
 topics:

 ### 1. Providing many methods to perform common tasks